 Established in 1996, Providence Christian Academy is an academically advanced, inter-denominational classical Christian school without affiliation to any one church body.
-PCA is a non-profit school governed by an independent and self-perpetuating Board of Directors.
+PCA is a non-profit school governed by an independent and self-perpetuating Board of Trustees.
 PCA’s mission is to teach students to seek God’s truth and equip them with the tools for a lifetime of learning.

 Providence Christian Academy was conceived in the heart of Sheila Given in the spring of 1994.
 After much prayer and dialogue with various church and educational leaders, God led Mrs. Given to home-school educators Nancy and Jim Carter, who felt led to join her in God’s project.

 In August 1996, a community-wide meeting was held which attracted more than ninety adults desiring a new, free-standing, inter-denominational Christian school committed to academic excellence in Murfreesboro.

 From the community-wide meeting emerged a group of additional leaders including Melody and Bill Noah, Steve and Diane Preston, Glyn and Betsy Boone, Gary Holt, and Frank Hall.
 Each brought diverse gifts and abilities which they hoped to offer for the start of the new school.
 Particularly Mrs. Given, Mrs. Carter, and Mrs. Noah each brought elements that were to become the pillars of the future Providence Christian Academy.

 In the beginning, PCA met in several local churches.
 In 1997, 10 acres of land and a horse stable were donated by the Northsprings Development Group.
 PCA remodeled the horse stable and that space served as the original school building.

 In 2002, the PCA Board of Directors determined that there was significant interest within the school community to undertake a $2.5 million building project.
 The original building project was successfully completed in September of 2004.